 Plan ahead

 Check for weather and road conditions ahead of time so you know what to expect.
-You'll also be better able to plan a safer route to your destination—or cancel entirely if the weather is bad enough. -
+Plan the safest route possible or cancel entirely if the conditions are too poor.

 Look where you want to go, not into the skid